 Comments

 Hence, in this course you will not find topics like stars, moon, planets, or detailed sextant description.
-My aim is to avoid the student with too much information.
+My aim is to avoid overwhelming the student with too much information.

 In this course, I do not take for granted that you already know how to use the formulas.
 Instead, I provide an explanation of how to use them.